 - the cognitive underpinnings of reading comprehension difficulties in children with Down syndrome (funded by the Jerome Lejeune Foundation; lejeuneusa.org/2015b-usa-research-funding#.V5Fk7zmAOkp)

-- memory profiles in youth with Down syndrome, and
+- the assessment of memory skills in youth with Down syndrome and fragile X syndrome

 Cognitive and Social Development in Children with Genetic Disorders

 - Lee NR, Anand P, Will E, Adeyemi EI, Clasen LS, Blumenthal JD, Giedd JN, Daunhauer LA, Fidler DJ, Edgin JO.
 Everyday executive functions in Down syndrome from early childhood to young adulthood: evidence for both unique and shared characteristics compared to youth with sex chromosome trisomy (XXX and XXY).
 Front Behav Neurosci.
 2015;9:264.
 PubMed PMID: 26539087; PubMed Central PMCID: PMC4611056